 All schools must have in place a written policy for Relationships Education and RSE and consult parents in developing and reviewing their policy.

 Schools should also ensure that the policy meets the needs of pupils and parents and reflects the community they serve.

 Parents with concerns should speak to their headteachers and schools should listen to these views.
 However, parental consultation does not amount a veto on curriculum content.

 Parents will have a right to request that their child is withdrawn from sex education, but not from Relationships Education.

-And what resources/training have you made available to support teachers?
+What resources/training have you made available to support teachers?